 All employees are expected to comply with the Professional Code of Conduct, and to observe and maintain professional boundaries between themselves and students.
 A violation of such professional boundaries will be regarded as a form of misconduct and may result in disciplinary action.

-All electronic communication with students will only occur through the District e-mail system or District approved communication systems.
+All personal electronic communication with students by District staff will only occur through the District e-mail system or District approved personal communication systems.

 The following non-exclusive list of actions will be regarded as a violation of the professional boundaries and staff relationships with students that employees are expected to maintain with a student includes, but is not limited to:

-· Engaging in sexual activity, a romantic relationship, or dating a student or a former student within one year of the student graduating or otherwise leaving the District.
+- Engaging in sexual activity, a romantic relationship, or dating a student or a former student within one year of the student's graduation date or within one year from the date the student ceases enrollment in the District.

 Students and their parents/guardians are strongly encouraged to notify the principal (or other administrator) if they believe a teacher or other staff member may be engaging in conduct that violates this Rule.

 Staff members are required to promptly notify the principal (or other administrator) or the Associate Superintendent of Human Resources, if they become aware of a situation that may constitute a violation of this Rule.

 If a student contacts a staff member and the student does not use the District e-mail system or designated personal communication system, the staff member must notify their immediate supervisor of the communication within 24 hours, unless circumstances warrant an immediate contact.
 The staff member is also responsible to ensure student is aware of and utilizes District approved communication systems in future communications.